 What is Heroin Addiction Like?

 Heroin exhibits the well-known “downer” effect that makes a person feel calm and relaxed.
-The drug blocks the brain’s ability to feel pain, which is why many people with chronic pain conditions use heroin to feel better by escaping the excruciating pain they experience.
+The drug blocks the brain’s ability to feel pain, which is why many people with chronic pain conditions use heroin or Morphine to feel better by escaping the excruciating pain they experience.
 Even though heroin addiction is common, there are tons of misconceptions about it.
 For example, people think someone takes heroin and becomes hooked immediately.
 The reality is that the majority of heroin addiction cases started with a dependency on opiate medications that were prescribed to patients to treat some illnesses.
 Heroin addiction is a serious problem, but it is entirely manageable with the right approach, support from the loved ones, and strong willpower.

 Heroin Addiction Signs